A look back at big hits, bad calls as MLB eyes new draft era - WHIZ News

 Surrounded by family and friends in an imitation dugout, Trout went to the Los Angeles Angels with a selection they received as compensation for losing free agent Mark Teixeira to the Yankees — and right after the Angels took another high school outfielder, Randal Grichuk, at No. 24.

-“It was nerve-racking for me,” said Trout’s father, Jeff, who played in the minors for the Minnesota Twins.
+“It was nerve-wracking for me,” said Trout’s father, Jeff, who played in the minors for the Minnesota Twins.
 “I didn’t know if we were going to sit here for three days.”

 Of course, Mike Trout quickly made an unmistakable name for himself.
 He reached the majors at 19 and blossomed into the greatest player of his generation, with seven top-two MVP finishes in eight full seasons so far.